abpframework/abp/docs/en/Migration-Guides/Abp-5_0.md

 ABP 5.0 uses the Bootstrap 5 as the fundamental HTML/CSS framework.
 We've migrated all the UI themes, tag helpers, UI components and the pages of the pre-built application modules.
 You may need to update your own pages by following the [Bootstrap's migration guide](https://getbootstrap.com/docs/5.0/migration/).

+The startup template changes

+The startup template has changed.
+You don't need to apply all the changes, but it is strongly suggested to follow [this guide](Upgrading-Startup-Template.md) and make the necessary changes for your solution.

 ## ABP Framework

 This section contains breaking changes in the ABP Framework.